American University Park DC Neighborhood Guide to Living Here

 Housing Types and Real Estate

-American University Park features diverse architectural styles from early to mid-20th century development:
+American University Park features architectural styles from early to mid-20th century development:

 Colonial Revival: Two-story colonials with center-hall layouts, traditional trim, and symmetrical facades.
 These brick homes typically feature shutters, dormers, and formal living spaces with 2-3 bedrooms upstairs.